:visited Back

 }

-• The :visited pseudo-class can, along with some scripting, be used by websites to attack and "sniff" a user's web browsing history.
-In order to prevent privacy issues caused by this, modern browsers have set limitations on the kind of styles that can be applied to :visited links.
+:visitedpseudo-class can, along with some scripting, be used by websites to attack and "sniff" a user's web browsing history.
+In order to prevent privacy issues caused by this, modern browsers have set limitations on the kind of styles that can be applied to:visitedlinks.
 These limitations help protect a user's privacy by preventing scripts from being able to identify and retrieve links that have been visited from a web page.
-The solution to this privacy issue was proposed by Mozilla's David Baron.
+The solution to this privacy issue was proposed by Mozilla's David Baron. - Baron's solution limits the CSS properties that can be used to style visited links to color, background-color, border-*-color, outline-color and, column-rule-color.

-• This means that the above properties are the only properties you can use to style :visited links that would actually work.
+- This means that the above properties are the only properties you can use to style

-• There's also an "anomaly" related to the background-color applied to a link using :visited: the background color in the :visited state won't be applied to the link unless an actual "real" background color is applied to the link prior to its visited state - that is, in its :link state.
+:visited: the background color in the:visitedstate won't be applied to the link unless an actual "real" background color is applied to the link prior to its visited state - that is, in its:linkstate. - For example, the following will not apply a background color to the visited link:

 a:link {